A Guide to Leveling Up the Remote Work Experience

 • Lack of motivation to start your work

-This struggle is a harsher reality for those working from home with no manager or colleagues to keep employees accountable and on track to reach their quotas.
-Ultimately, it’s all hinged on the employee’s ability, or a lack thereof, to be self-motivated and overcome their productivity block.
+This struggle is tougher for people working from home.
+Without a manager or coworkers, it’s hard to stay accountable and meet quotas.
+It all depends on the employee’s ability to be self-motivated.
+If they struggle with that, it can lead to productivity blocks.
 But, understandably, it is easier said than done.
-So, we collated input from remote work managers and experts on their tried-and-true methods that helped keep team productivity momentum high in a remote setup.
+We gathered insights from remote work managers and experts.
+They shared their best methods for maintaining team productivity in a remote setup.

 Tips to Combat Productivity Block in Remote Work